Who Our Scholarship Helps

 Scholarship Application Requirements

-- Be in academic “good standing” and have a minimum grade point average of 3.2
+- Be in academic “good standing” and have a minimum grade point average (GPA) of 3.2

 - One letter of recommendation (LOR): Your LOR should detail why you are the best candidate to receive the scholarship.
 Preference will be given to students whose LOR speaks to why they deserve this scholarship, specifically.

-- Honors & volunteer work: Information about any honors you have received as well as any volunteer work you have done.
-Please summarize in 1 – 2 sentences for each.
+- Honors & volunteer summary: This optional document should detail any honors you have received and any volunteer work you have done.
+Please summarize in one document with 1 – 2 sentences for each activity.
+A CV or resume is an acceptable substitution.

-For the Fall 2024 Mesothelioma.com Scholarship, all applications are due by March 31, 2024.
-All entries will be reviewed by the staff at Mesothelioma.com once the deadline passes.
+The Fall 2026 Mesothelioma.com Scholarship, will close once we receive 500 eligible applications or at 11:59 p.m.
+EST on March 31, 2026, whichever comes first.
+All entries received before the cutoff will be reviewed by the staff at Mesothelioma.com.
 The winner will be chosen based on:

 - Commitment to academic excellence